SherryS997/SherryS997/README.md

 ## About Me

-I'm a forward-thinking individual passionate about blending philosophy and cutting-edge technology.
-With a Bachelor's degree in Philosophy from Christ University, Bengaluru, and ongoing studies in Data Science and Applications at IIT Madras, I bring a unique mix of philosophical inquiry and tech-savvy enthusiasm to the table.
+I'm passionate about blending philosophy with cutting-edge technology.
+I hold a Bachelor's degree in Philosophy from Christ University, Bengaluru, and I'm currently studying Data Science and Applications at IIT Madras.
+My unique mix of philosophical inquiry and tech enthusiasm drives my approach to problem-solving.

 ## Interests